deepwell/vim-config/README.md

     ./install.sh && ./path.sh && ./aliases.sh && source ~/.bash_profile

 #Aliases
-These are simply handy shortcuts for working with vim and vim-config.
+These are handy shortcuts for working with vim and vim-config.

     ./aliases.sh